maoki109/Image_Viewer_Python/README.md

 # Renumber

 **UPDATE:** The Image Viewer script no longer requires this Renumber helper script.
-This script had added zero-padding to file names, but this is no longer needed as `natsort` is now used in Image Viewer.
+This script had added zero-padding to file names, but this is no longer needed as `natsort` (natural sort) is now used in Image Viewer.

 For my intial use case that motivated the image_viewer script, the image files were named with three parts: